k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/05_LU_flow.md

 Based on the above, the Digital Entity should be a **Customer** and the LU should be defined using various DBs.

-Let’s start from the **CRM_DB.CUSTOMER** database which holds the Customer entity and create the LU using Auto Discovery.
+Let’s start from the **CRM_DB** interface which holds the Customer entity and create the LU using Auto Discovery.

 ### Creating a New LU
 Please read the [Create New Logical Unit](/articles/03_logical_units/05_create_a_new_LU_object.md) article.